Coastal views and cascading rivers on Exmoor

 There seem to two types of ‘packers’ in this world: the last-minuters, who leave everything till the eleventh hour and end up frantically throwing all their gear into a bag in a three-minute, panicked blur of chaotic disorganisation; and the packing geeks, who diligently start getting organised a week in advance, making spreadsheets, obsessively laying out neat piles of kit, and refining and re-refining their set-up OCD-style until perfection is achieved.
 Which one are you?

 No matter which camp you’re in, packing for an expedition is an important stage of your journey: it’s when the excitement and anticipation of your trip should kick in.
-Whenever I grab my Osprey Rolling Transporter 90 and Archeon 25 day pack (as pictured), I start to get excited about the adventure ahead.
+Whenever I grab my Osprey Rolling Transporter 90 and and Archeon 25 day pack (as pictured below), I start to get excited about the adventure ahead.
 But, sadly, the stress of deciding what to take (and what not to take) often puts a dampener on many people’s pre-getaway buzz.

 Fear not, however.
 Whether you’re off backpacking around the world, away for a weekend in Snowdonia, or spending a week touring Scotland, we’ve set out a list of 10 genius tips and tricks to help you travel like a pro.
 These expedition packing hacks cover everything from organisation, security, waterproofing, freshness and much more.
 Follow them and the only thing left to do is let the adventure commence!